Uganda Army (1971–1980): Establishment of military rule and first purges

 Idi Amin's seizure of power meant that the Uganda Army had assumed full state power, ending the previous era during which civilian elites ruled in cooperation with military figures.
 The new administration and its more down-to-earth ruling style was initially welcomed by much of the population.
 Amin declared the "Second Republic of Uganda" to showcase his commitment to republicanism.
 He also released a manifesto justifying the coup; among other points it attacked Obote's "lack of support for the Army" and favoritism of other state security institutions.
 The week following the coup, Amin issued a decree declaring the creation of a Defence Council "consisting of the Commander-in-Chief, who shall be the chairman, the Army Chief of Staff, the Chief of the Air Staff, and such persons as the Commander-in-Chief may, by writing under his hand, appoint".
 The Defence Council was supposed to assist Amin and civilian officials in instituting a democratic transition, but this never occurred and soon the council came to supplant the cabinet as the key decision-making institution in the country.

-The new regime immediately embarked on a programme of military expansion.
+The new regime immediately embarked on a program of military expansion.
 An Israeli firm was contracted to build two new army bases and several airfields.
 New mechanised battalions were established, as well as a paratrooper unit.
 Portions of the Uganda Army Air Force were redeployed from its main installation in Entebbe to the new airfields.
 Foreign equipment was ordered and procured with the assistance of France, Egypt and various Arab states, though the acquisitions depleted Uganda's foreign exchange reserves.